RafaSykes/Twisted/README.md

-# Images utilizadas no trabalho final
+# Imagens utilizadas no trabalho final